The Iron Maiden

 The Iron Maiden is a 1963 British comedy film.
-The film was directed by Gerald Thomas, and stars Michael Craig, Anne Helm, Jeff Donnell and Alan Hale, Jr. There are minor roles for Carry On stalwarts Jim Dale and Joan Sims, and the veteran actor Sam Kydd also appears with his then six-year-old son Jonathan Kydd.
-The film was widely perceived as an attempt to repeat the success of the film Genevieve, with traction engines in place of vintage cars.
+The film was directed by Gerald Thomas, and stars Michael Craig, Anne Helm, Jeff Donnell and Alan Hale Jr. There are minor roles for Carry On stalwarts Jim Dale and Joan Sims, and the veteran actor Sam Kydd also appears with his then six-year-old son Jonathan Kydd.
+The film is known as The Swinging Maiden in America.